prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia.md

 ## Direct3D and Direct2D

 And finally to DirectX.
-I kept this for the last, because generally speaking, its considered to the most complex of it all.
-Because, it requires in-depth knowledge of how the GPU pipeline actually works, swap chains, color formats and lifecycle management of the GPU meta resources, and so on.
-However, `WinApi.DxUtils` takes care of it all.
+I kept this for the last, because its generally considered to the most complex of it all - It requires in-depth knowledge of how the GPU pipeline actually works, swap chains, color formats and life-cycle management of the GPU meta resources, and a lot more.
+However, with `WinApi.DxUtils`, you don't have do any of that.

 And with DirectX, I also decided to up the game a little, even for the quick sample.
-If you look closely into the screenshot in the beginning of the article, there's a window that has per-pixel alpha with varying opacity blending beautifully into the desktop.
+If you look closely into the screenshot in the beginning of the article, there's **a window that has per-pixel alpha with varying opacity blending beautifully into the desktop**.
 Doing this the high-performance way requires you use `DirectComposition` in all its glory.
-Well, thanks to `WinApi.DxUtils`, all of that is already taken care of.
+Well, thanks to `WinApi.DxUtils`, all of that is already taken care of, again.

 First off, I'm going to create a window with `WS_EX_NOREDIRECTIONBITMAP` style.
-This works on Win 8+ to direct DWM to not allocate a redirection bitmap.
-So that the DXGI surface can be shared with DWM directly on the GPU, making it super-performant.
+This works on Win 8+, designed specially for high-performance compositing to direct DWM to not allocate a redirection bitmap - The DXGI surface is shared with DWM directly on the GPU, making per-pixel alpha compositing super-performant.
+Internally, this is one of the things, all the modern Windows Runtime apps use, by default.

 ```c#
         static int Main(string[] args)